Graphic design skills are highly valued in today's workplaces, and the demand is always growing for employees who possess design-based abilities.

 See Certificate FAQs for more information.

 Students who wish to apply to the specialized certificate in Graphic Design should have a basic to intermediate knowledge of Adobe Creative Cloud, especially in Illustrator, Photoshop, and InDesign.
-This can be demonstrated, for example, by completion of the recommended prerequisites in the course matrix, or by submitting a portfolio for approval by the program manager.
+This can be demonstrated, for example, by completion of the recommended prerequisites or by submitting a portfolio for approval.

 Executive Design Director